 What started as the fulfillment of my dream of becoming a mother ended with a painful and surprising chronic illness diagnosis 7 months later.
 It was a very scary time dealing with a newborn and a disease I did not understand.
-It took me 14 years to figure out some pretty hard lessons about my disease.
+It took me 14 years to figure out how to live with Rheumatoid Arthritis.
 But they were critical on my path to understanding chronic illness and being able to thrive in spite of it.

 I’m here to tell you how I finally gained an understanding of chronic illness & my body.
 Please do not wait 13 years to begin understanding chronic illness like I did.
 Your chronic illness experience will be different than mine.
 You cannot rely on medicines or diet alone to alleviate your symptoms.
 You need to be informed and find what works for YOU.
 You need to put your health as a priority.
 You need to find the keys to understanding YOUR chronic illness.
 Do it now, do not wait for the pain to go away on it’s own.
 It won’t.
 It will only get worse.